Colorado’s Best Spring Hikes for Wildflowers

 9. Rattlesnake Arches – Fruita

-Near Grand Junction, Mcinnis Canyon National Recreation Area is right on the other side of the Colorado National Monument.
-If you haven’t ever been out to Colorado National Monument you don’t know what you are missing.
+Near Grand Junction, the McInnis Canyon National Recreation Area is right on the other side of the Colorado National Monument.
+If you haven’t ever been out to the Colorado National Monument, you don’t know what you are missing!
 This area of the northern end of western Colorado’s Uncompahgre Plateau comes alive with remote canyons that slice through colorful sandstone layers to form cliffs, pinnacles, alcoves, and—most impressively—arches.
 You can find a collection of 35 natural arches, including eight major arches, tucked away in Rattlesnake Canyon.
 These soaring spans, protected in the 123,400-acre McInnis Canyons National Conservation Area, form the world’s second-largest concentration of arches outside of Utah’s Arches National Park.

 • Length: 15.3 miles

-10. Sand Canyon Trail: Canyons of the Ancients National Monument- Cortez
+10. Sand Canyon Trail: Canyons of the Ancients National Monument

 Loved it?
 Save this for later, and drop a comment down below.